BauplanLabs/wap-with-bauplan-and-temporal/README.md

 pip install -r requirements.txt
 ```

-Make a copy of the `local.env` file as `.env` and fill in the required values for the WAP flow: the name of the table, the name of the branch (in the usual [format](https://docs.bauplanlabs.com/en/latest/concepts/branches.html): <username>.<branch>), the S3 path containing the files to ingest (if using the sandbox, make sure the bucket has public reads enabled), the namespace.
+Make a copy of the `local.env` file as `.env` and fill in the required values for the WAP flow: the name of the table, the name of the branch (in the usual [format](https://docs.bauplanlabs.com/en/latest/concepts/branches.html): `user_name.branch_name`), the S3 path containing the files to ingest, the namespace.
 For example:

 ```bash
 TABLE_NAME=temporal_test